Quantum Geometric Langlands Categories from N = 4 Super Yang-Mills Theory: Twisting N=4 Theory

 The fact that this equivalence is compatible with the symplectic pairing that pairs the two copies of $\gg$ follows by a direct calculation. \end{proof}

-\begin{remark} This argument only demonstrates the equivalence between the two theories at the level of cochain complexes, but both the holomorphic twist and the complex $(\Omega^{\bullet, \bullet}(\CC^2; \gg[1] \oplus \gg), \ol \dd)$ come equipped with dg Lie structures (or equivalently with the datum of a BV interaction functional).
+\begin{remark} This argument only demonstrates the equivalence between the two theories at the level of cochain complexes, but both the holomorphic twist and the complex $(\Omega^{\bullet, \bullet}(\CC^2; \gg[2] \oplus \gg[1]), \ol \dd)$ come equipped with shifted dg Lie structures (or equivalently with the datum of a BV interaction functional).
 Because we have the data of a deformation retract, we could explicitly compute the homotopy transfer of the Lie bracket using the explicit formulas of \cite[Theorem 10.3.9]{LodayVallette}, and check that it coincides with the natural bracket induced from the bracket on $\gg$.
 We will not do this calculation here, instead referring to the argument in \cite[Theorem 10.9]{ElliottSafronovWilliams}. \end{remark}

-Now, let us consider a holomorphic supertranslation $Q_{\mr{hol}}' = \alpha_1^\vee \otimes f_2^*$ lying in the negative helicity part of the supertranslation algebra.
+Now, let us consider a holomorphic supertranslation $Q_{\mr{hol}}' = \beta_1 \otimes f_1^*$ lying in the negative helicity part of the supertranslation algebra.
 We will show that the the twist by this supercharge is equivalent to the same holomorphic BF theory.
 This supercharge is fixed by image of the embedding $\mr U(2) \inj \spin(4)$ associated to the \emph{opposite} complex structure.
 This embedding is surjective onto $\SU(2)_+$ instead of $\SU(2)_-$.
-When we decompose the classical BV fields into irreducible summands under this $\mr U(2)$ action we obtain the same component fields as in Proposition \ref{holo_BV_complex_prop}, where the roles of $S_+$ and $S_-$ are reversed.
+When we decompose the classical BV fields into irreducible summands under this $\mr U(2)$ action, which we denote by $\mr U(2)_+$ to emphasize the difference from the previous $\mr U(2)$, we obtain the same component fields as in Proposition \ref{holo_BV_complex_prop}, where the roles of $S_+$ and $S_-$ are reversed.
+The following proof proceeds similarly to the proof of Lemma \ref{holo_twist_lemma} and Theorem \ref{holo_twist_BF_thm} above.

-Let $\alpha'_{\mr{hol}}$ be the embedding $\mr U(1) \to G_R$ where now $f_1$ has weight 1, $f_2$ has weight $-1$ and $e_1,e_2$ have weight 0.
-The following proof proceeds identically to the proof of Lemma \ref{holo_twist_lemma} and Theorem \ref{holo_twist_BF_thm} above. \begin{lemma} The twist of 4d $\mc N=4$ self-dual Yang--Mills theory by the twisting datum $(Q'_{\mr{hol}}, \alpha'_{\mr{hol}})$ has the following classical BV complex, considered as a $\mr U(2)$-module:
+\begin{lemma} The twist of 4d $\mc N=4$ self-dual Yang--Mills theory by the supercharge $Q'_{\mr{hol}},$ has the following classical BV complex, considered as a $\mr U(2)_+$-module: